marzwick/DemoSite/site/src/intro.md

     - How well does it embody **Relevance**, high, medium, or low?

     ```@raw html
-    <details><summary>Click here to show the first course schedule</summary>
+    <details><summary>Click here to show the Course 1 Schedule</summary>
     ```

-    **Course 1 Schedule:**
+    **Week 1:**

-    - Week 1: Before class, complete a reading and a quiz.
-In class we will discuss: What are the facets of science?
-And in Lab: Orientation to the lab, research, and discovery by diverse scientists; and importance of lab safety and sterile technique.
+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: What are the facets of science?
+    - And in Lab: Orientation to the lab, research, and discovery by diverse scientists; and importance of lab safety and sterile technique.

+    **Week 2:**

-    - Week 2: Before class, complete a reading and a quiz.
-In class we will discuss: Evolution.
-And in lab: Ask 3 research questions about antibiotic discovery.
+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: Evolution.
+    - And in lab: Ask 3 research questions about antibiotic discovery.
 Pick one.
 Generate a hypothesis and design an experiment to test it.

+    **Week 3:**

-    - Week 3: Before class, complete a reading and a quiz.
-In class we will discuss: Antibiotic discovery and resistance.
-And in lab: Test your hypothesis: Collect and plate soil samples.
+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: Antibiotic discovery and resistance.
+    - And in lab: Test your hypothesis: Collect and plate soil samples.
 Include replicates.

+    **Week 4:**

-    - Week 4: Before class, watch a video and complete a worksheet.
-In class we will discuss: What role does evidence play in discovery?.
-And in lab: Test your hypothesis: Observe and record data.
+    - Before class, watch a video and complete a worksheet.
+    - In class we will discuss: What role does evidence play in discovery?.
+    - And in lab: Test your hypothesis: Observe and record data.
 Re-test if needed.

+    **Week 5:**

-    - Week 5: Before class, complete a reading and a quiz.
-In class we will discuss: What role does diversity play in discovery?.
-And in lab: Test your hypothesis: Analyze data.
+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: What role does diversity play in discovery?.
+    - And in lab: Test your hypothesis: Analyze data.
 Draw graphs, figures, and tables.

+    **Week 6:**

-    - Week 6: Before class, complete a take home mid-term exam.
-In class we will check-in about the exam.
-And in lab: Submit a summary of results so far.
+    - Before class, complete a take home mid-term exam.
+    - In class we will check-in about the exam.
+    - And in lab: Submit a summary of results so far.
 Do they support your hypothesis?
 Propose your next experiments; get feedback from lab partners.

     ```@raw html
     </details>
     ```

     ```@raw html
-    <details><summary>Click here to show the second course schedule</summary>
+    <details><summary>Click here to show the Course 2 Schedule</summary>
     ```

-    **Course 2 Schedule:**
+    **Week 1:**

-    - Week 1: To prepare for lecture, read chapters 1 and 2.
-In lab: Lab safety.
+    - To prepare for lecture, read chapters 1 and 2.
+    - In lab: Lab safety.

+    **Week 2:**

-    - Week 2: To prepare for lecture, read chapters 3 and 4.
-In lab: Pipetting.
+    - To prepare for lecture, read chapters 3 and 4.
+    - In lab: Pipetting.

+    **Week 3:**

-    - Week 3: To prepare for lecture, read chapters 5.
-In lab: Sterile technique.
+    - To prepare for lecture, read chapters 5.
+    - In lab: Sterile technique.

+    **Week 4:**

-    - Week 4: To prepare for lecture, read chapters 6 and 7.
-In lab: Plating microbes.
+    - To prepare for lecture, read chapters 6 and 7.
+    - In lab: Plating microbes.

+    **Week 5:**

-    - Week 5: To prepare for lecture, read chapters 8.
-In lab: Gram positive and negative bacteria.
+    - To prepare for lecture, read chapters 8.
+    - In lab: Gram positive and negative bacteria.

+    **Week 6:**

-    - Week 6: In class we will complete Exam 1 (multiple choice).
-In lab: Lab report due.
+    - In class we will complete Exam 1 (multiple choice).
+    - In lab: Lab report due.

     ```@raw html
     </details>
     ```

-!!! warning "TODO workbook name"
+!!! warning "Workbook"

     Complete Activity TK in your workbook: